lgmorand/workshop-aca/_entries/01-01 prerequisites.md

 In order to realize the workshop, you will require several components.
 If you don't have them yet, you'll be guided to acquire them.

 - an Azure subscription
-- an Azure Red Had Openshift cluster
+- a brain
-- an Azure DevOps organization
+- fingers

 ### Azure subscription